sharath291994/CE-fit-analysis/README.md

 ## Overview

-**Zacros CE Fit** is a Python utility for performing **cluster expansion fitting analysis** on AmcBvec file of Zacros CE fit utility.
+**Zacros CE Fit** is a Python utility for performing **cluster expansion fitting analysis** on AmatBvec file of Zacros CE fit utility.
 The following statisitcal information is provided by the utility:

 - **Correlation Analysis:** Computes Pearson, Kendall, and Spearman correlation matrices with heatmaps.
 - **Frequency Distributions:** Plots histograms of numeric data for quick exploratory analysis.